AndCake/zino/README.md

 	...

-As an easier alternative to Zino.mount within the render function, Zino detects changes to the DOM and mounts required components all by itself, given the fact that the components are imported.
+As an easier alternative to Zino.mount within the render function, Zino detects changes to the DOM and mounts required components all by itself, if at that time the components are imported.
 You can import a component by using the `Zino.import(url)` function.
 By using this, you could change the above example into this:

 	...
 	mount: function() {